jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/010-anyone-can-improvise.md

 To create art, beauty, expression.

 An art form need not be mastered before creating art.
-The reason for study and practice is the hope of making more beautiful music.
+The reason to study and practice music is the hope of making more beautiful music.
 The music is the point,
-not the theory or practice.
+not the theory or the practice.

 Every practice should begin and end with the creation of music.